psykotic1/Heart-Disease-Detection/README.md

 ## Introduction

 Heart disease is a leading cause of mortality worldwide, making early detection crucial.
 This project leverages machine learning techniques to predict the likelihood of heart disease in patients based on various medical parameters.
-By using three different algorithms, we aim to understand their strengths and weaknesses in this context.
+Using three different algorithms, we aim to understand their strengths and weaknesses in this context.

 ## Dataset